“I’m a bit red and I can feel my knee beating…”

 - For reasons I’ll never understand, most apartments don’t have ceiling lights in the living room.

 It was something I kept noticing when we were looking for an apartment, none of them had ceiling lights in the living room.
 I asked a few people and they all said that was pretty standard.
-Our current place has ceiling lights in the kitchen, bathroom and entrance.
-None in the living room or bedroom.
+Our current place has ceiling lights in the kitchen, bathroom and entrance, but none in the living room or bedroom.
 If you are planning on moving to New York, be prepared to by some lamps.

 - Besides Ikea, delivery services here are great!